learningdebunked/llm-healthsignal-pipeline/README.md

 # 🩺 LLM Healthcare Pipeline

 Welcome to the **LLM Healthcare Pipeline** project!
-This guide is for **new developers**, **non-machine-learning engineers**, or anyone curious about how AI can help with health data like ECGs and EEGs.
+This guide is for **new developers**, or anyone curious about how AI can help with health data like ECGs and EEGs.

 ---